Parimatch1/SV-Guides-Revamped/In-Game Rules.md

 * You must log on Bloxcord and in Intel with your department unless you are punishing independently as an FD+.
   * Example: Tool abuse (First Infraction) || SVGA.
 * If logged on Bloxcord under a department, the punishment is no longer under the authority of IA but instead that department's high command.
+* Reverted punishments that are not invalid still count towards the infraction count and the punishment infraction count.

 ---